mattdesl/imagebuffer/readme.md

 Fast per-pixel image manipulation with Canvas / WebGL.

 Instead of manipulating the data in 8 bits (separate R, G, B, A components), we modify a Int32Array which is backed by the ImageData's Uint8ClampedArray buffer.
 If unsupported, we fall back to 8bit modification.
-The basic idea is here: https://hacks.mozilla.org/2011/12/faster-canvas-pixel-manipulation-with-typed-arrays/
+The concept is discussed here:
+https://hacks.mozilla.org/2011/12/faster-canvas-pixel-manipulation-with-typed-arrays/

 The code looks like this: